talsec/Free-RASP-Cordova/README.md

 # freeRASP for Cordova

-freeRASP for Cordova is a mobile in-app protection and security monitoring plugin.
+freeRASP for Cordova is a mobile in-app threat detection and security monitoring plugin.
 It aims to cover the main aspects of RASP (Runtime App Self Protection) and application shielding.

 :loudspeaker: [The official documentation has been moved to a new location.
 You can now find it here](https://docs.talsec.app/docs-and-articles-portal?utm_source=github). :loudspeaker: